Blog by Brian Moore

 By way of complete disclosure, I first have to say that I like plastic cameras!
 In particular I find the softness, distortion and flare from a plastic lens highly appealing.

-So I was intrigued when FPP announced the availability of the “Plastic Filmtastic 120” Debonair camera, a stack of which FPP’s Michael Raso purchased out of a mysterious warehouse in Rochester, New York and is offering for sale through FPP On-Line Store.
+So I was intrigued when FPP announced the availability of the “Plastic Filmtastic 120” Debonair camera, a literal boatload of which FPP’s Michael Raso purchased out of a mysterious warehouse in Rochester, New York and is offering for sale through FPP On-Line Store.

 My own Plastic Filmtastic 120 Debonair soon arrived and took its proper place alongside the Holgas and Dianas in my small Pantheon of Plastic.
 It didn’t sit there long, though, for I quickly had it loaded and out for a shoot.